Why does the tax year end on 5 April?

 . . . and we will work through the process with clients who are affected.

-Bank Interest and other Investment Income
+5. Bank Interest and other Investment Income

-Please provide copies of certificates of Bank Interest Received, dividend vouchers and other documents showing amounts of investments received. banks and other financial instutions are required in law to provide you with these certificates.
+Please provide copies of certificates of Bank Interest Received, dividend vouchers and other documents showing amounts of investments received.
+Banks and other financial instutions are required in law to provide you with these certificates.
 They submit the same documents to HMRC as part of the financial instution’s tax reports, so we need to be sure that the figure on your tax return is the same figure they told HMRC.

 Some banks pay “rewards” and do not pay interest.
 Check the year end certificate from your bank to see precisely what sort of income you have.
 Some deduct tax at source, whilst others do not.
-Different rules, rates and allowances apply to different types of investment income so it’s therefore vital that you provide full and accurate information for every different account and every different type of investment.
+Different rules, rates and allowances apply to different types of investment income so it’s vital that you provide full and accurate information for every different account and every different type of investment.

-Employees and Directors
+6. Employees and Directors

 A copy of form P60 for all roles held as at 5 April.